0xTariq-dev/alx-backend/0x03-queuing_system_in_js/README.md

 + [x] [Node Redis Client](./0-redis_client.js)
     + The file `0-redis_client.js` is a script that connects to the Redis server running on your machine.
-    + The script connects to the Redis server running on your machine and returns the message `Redis client connected to the server` when the connection is successful.
+    + The script connects to the Redis server running and returns the message `Redis client connected to the server` when the connection is successful.
     + If the connection is not successful, the script should return the error message `Redis client not connected to the server: error message`.
     + Install the `redis` client for `Node.js`
         ```bash